effector/effector/docs/introduction/core-concepts.md

 ## Store

-[_Store_] is an object that holds the state tree.
+[_Store_] is an object that holds state value.
 There can be multiple stores.

 ```js
 const users = createStore([]) // <-- Default state